Mr-Kumar-Abhishek/G-SQLite-browser/README.md

 ####History

 This is being cloned/forked from [here](http://code.google.com/p/sqlitegtk/).
-You could say I am just "hacking" into into it to know how it works, and also updating it's code along the way.
+You could say I am just "hacking" into it to know how it works, and also updating its code along the way.

 ![under GNU GPL v3 License](https://www.gnu.org/graphics/gplv3-127x51.png "GNU GPL v3 License")